 - costs of finding a tenant, such as advertising;

 - legal costs on the renewal of a letting agreement;

 - letting agents’ fees, if you use one;

-From April 2016, you can deduct the costs you actually incur on replacing furnishings, appliances and kitchenware in the property.
-You can claim relief for a like-for-like, or nearest modern equivalent, replacement.
+Since April 2016, you have been able to deduct the costs you actually incur on replacing furnishings, appliances and kitchenware in the property.
+You can claim relief for a like-for-like replacement, or nearest modern equivalent.
 You can also claim the costs of disposing of the old asset, although you have to set off anything you receive for the old asset against those costs first.

 This replacement relief is instead of 'wear and tear' allowance, which was available until April 2016 if you let a property which was furnished – meaning that you supplied beds, sofas, white goods and so forth so that someone could live in it without needing their own furniture.
 Note that the replacement relief for furnishings is available to all landlords, not just those who let out fully-furnished properties.

 For more information on allowable expenses, see GOV.UK.

 From April 2017, the tax relief on interest and other finance costs is restricted in relation to residential properties.
 Tax relief is restricted to the basic rate of income tax.

 The change means that residential property finance costs are not taken into account when calculating taxable rental profits.
 Instead, your income tax liability is reduced by a basic rate tax reduction – for most individuals this will be the interest and other finance costs at the basic rate of tax.